pedela/indebrau-backend/README.md

 (Either use a "fresh" volume or bash inside the container and wipe database.)

 ## Misc

 Please keep in mind, that if changing the media directory in the environment variables, the docker-compose script (mounting the directory as a volume) has to be adjusted as well.

+### Variable naming convention

+Everything that can be considered "data" and "API" is snake_case due to some Prisma related restrictions.
+"Temporary" or "logical" variables follow camelCase notation.
+Objects are PascalCase'd.